plumed/plumed2/user-doc/Installation.md

 \subsection installation-vmdplugins VMD trajectory plugins

+PLUMED source code already includes a few selected VMD molfile plugins so as to read a small number of additional trajectory formats (e.g., dcd, gromacs files, pdb, and amber files).
-If you configure PLUMED with the VMD plugins you will be able to read many more trajectory formats.
-To this aim, you need to download the SOURCE of VMD, which contains a plugins directory.
+If you configure PLUMED with the full set of VMD plugins you will be able to read many more trajectory formats, basically all of those supported by VMD.
+To this aim,
+you need to download the SOURCE of VMD, which contains a plugins directory.
 Adapt build.sh and compile it.
 At the end, you should get the molfile plugins compiled as a static